iRobotEducation/root-docs/README.md

 - Begin coding in the Project Editor!

 For additional help and information on getting started, we invite you to explore the [Learning Library](https://edu.irobot.com/learning-library).

-The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by iRobot is under license.

 </details>